 A course of vaginal oestrogen medication may help with some of the symptoms particularly vaginal dryness and milder bladder symptoms such as urgency.
 The vaginal tissues can benefit from an oestrogen supplement.
-Oestrogen may be prescribed at the same time as a vaginal pessary is fitted.
+Oestrogen may be prescribed at the same time as a vaginal pessary is fitted or may be got from your GP.